VoIP-Domain/voipdomain/Documentations/INSTALL.md

      should be used.
    - If there's no `/etc/voipdomain/webserver.conf` file.
 2) Populate the database:
-   - This step you'll provide the database server hostname, user and password.
+   - In this step you provide the database-server host name, user, and password.
      System will create the user `vd`@`localhost` with a secure password and will populate the database `vd`.
 3) System will provide you the default username and password.
 Usually it's username "admin" and password "admin".
 This is the multi-tenant super-administrator credentials.
-You should change the password immediatelly.
+You should change the password immediately.

 Access the multi-tenant interface and create your first tenant.
 On each created tenant, you'll need to create a basic tree of objects, in the following sequence: